ajsinha/dishtayantra/docs/Resilient WebsphereMQ.md

-I'll create a `ResilientWebSphereMQQueueManager` class that extends `pymqi.QueueManager` with automatic reconnection and message buffering capabilities for IBM WebSphere MQ (now IBM MQ).I've created a comprehensive `ResilientWebSphereMQQueueManager` class that extends `pymqi.QueueManager` with automatic reconnection and message buffering capabilities for IBM MQ (WebSphere MQ).
+The`ResilientWebSphereMQQueueManager` class extends `pymqi.QueueManager` with automatic reconnection and message buffering capabilities for IBM WebSphere MQ (now IBM MQ).The comprehensive `ResilientWebSphereMQQueueManager` class which extends `pymqi.QueueManager` with automatic reconnection and message buffering capabilities for IBM MQ (WebSphere MQ).
 Here are the key features:

 ## Key Features: